The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 Japanese Garden SF

-5. Follow the pathway under the Long Bridge, draped in fragrant wisteria.
+5. Follow the pathway under the Long Bridge, draped in fragrant purple wisteria.

 Japanese Botanical Garden SF